inexxt/vv/README.md

 Syntax highlighting scheme for the `.vv` and `.vvm` files is provided for Sublime Text 3.
 The editor can be downloaded for free from https://www.sublimetext.com/3.
 To install the highlighting, simply copy the contents of `syntax_highlighting` folder into `~/.config/sublime-text-3/Packages/vv/VV.sublime-syntax`.

-Highlighting massively improves readability, as shown beloww, so I really recommend enabling it.
+Highlighting massively improves readability, as shown below, so I really recommend enabling it.
 ![code](https://github.com/inexxt/vv/blob/master/code.png?raw=true)

 ## Reading the output